-Nelson (1973) conducted archeological reconnaissance in southeastern North Dakota.
+Nelson (1973) conducted archaeological reconnaissance in southeastern North Dakota.
 He recorded several prominent sites (e.g., 32SA101).

-University of North Dakota (UND) archeologists were involved with survey work in the proposed Garrison Diversion Unit-Southern Section in Sargent County for the Bureau of Reclamation between 1974 and 1976.
-The following year, Good, Kinney, et al. (1977) reported a survey conducted along a 14.5 miles (23 km) stretch of the upper reaches of the Wild Rice River and the shoreline of Lake Tewaukon.
+University of North Dakota (UND) archaeologists were involved with survey work in the proposed Garrison Diversion Unit-Southern Section in Sargent County for the Bureau of Reclamation between 1974 and 1976.
+The following year, Good, Kinney, et al. (1977) reported a survey conducted along 14.5 miles (23 km) stretch of the upper reaches of the Wild Rice River and the shoreline of Lake Tewaukon.
 No prehistoric sites were recorded along the Wild Rice River.
-Three prehistoric sites were found along the
+Three prehistoric sites were found along the lake shoreline including the Lake Tewaukon site (32SA211) reported by Haberman (1978).
+Haberman's report describes the remains of a human burial along with a Knife River Flint (KRF) biface salvaged from the shoreline (ibid.:222-223).